Public sector finances, UK: August 2025

 Local government

 Local government data for the FYE March 2025 remain provisional estimates for the UK.
-They are largely based on published budget data for England, Scotland and Wales, with estimates included for Northern Ireland.
+They are largely based on published budget data for England and Wales, published provisional outturn data for Scotland, and estimates for Northern Ireland.

-To reflect the most recently available data for housing benefits, we have applied further downward adjustments to budget data for current expenditure on benefits of £0.2 billion in FYE March 2024 and £1.4 billion in FYE March 2025.
+To reflect the most recently available data for housing benefits, we have applied further adjustments to budget data for current expenditure on benefits.
+These are:

 Comparing our data with official forecasts